koserLeos/bind9/doc/arm/load-balance.inc.rst

-1. Data supplied from the authoritative name server will reflect both the zone file content, such as multiple RRs, and any BIND 9 operational control statements, such as :ref:`rrset-order<rrset_ordering>`.
+1. Data supplied from the authoritative name server will reflect both the zone file content, such as multiple RRs, and any BIND 9 operational control statements, such as :any:`rrset-order` and :any:`sortlist`.

 2. When this data is cached by a resolver and subsequently supplied from its cache, two consequences apply:

    a.
-The order in which multiple IPs appear is essentially **frozen** within the resolver's cache; it is no longer controlled by the authoritative name server's policies.
+The order in which multiple IPs appear **can change** within
+      the resolver's cache; it is no longer controlled by the authoritative name server's policies.
 If data is supplied from a pathologically small number of caches, any balancing effect may become distorted.

    b.
-The resolver may be configured with its own policies using :ref:`rrset-order<rrset_ordering>` or the (relatively rare) :any:`sortlist` statement, which may distort the aims of the authoritative name server.
+The resolver may be configured with its own policies using
+      :any:`rrset-order` or the (relatively rare) :any:`sortlist`
+      statement, which may distort the aims of the authoritative name server.

+   c.
+Changes on the authoritative side might not take effect until :term:`TTL`
+      expires.

-What DNS load balancing cannot do is to account for service loading or availability; for instance, certain transactions may generate very high CPU or resource loads, or certain servers in a set may simply be unavailable (as already mentioned).
-For this type of control only a local load balancer - one which measures service response times, server loading, and potentially other metrics - will be effective.
+3. To account for server load or availability data on the authoritative server must be modified using :ref:`dynamic_update`.
+For instance, certain transactions may generate very high CPU or resource loads, or certain servers in a set may simply be unavailable.
+For this type of control only a local load balancer - one which measures service response times, server loading, and potentially other metrics - must modify content of DNS zone, and the dynamically modified records should use sufficiently low :term:`TTL` values.